310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 ……Is there something that is troubling you?

-I have good hearing, so I had heard what you spoke about with my senior… I am so sorry for not realizing that you had been crying.
+I have good hearing, so I had heard what you spoke about with my senior… I am truly sorry for not realizing that you had been crying.

 If something is troubling you, may I ask you to speak to me about it?

-I am sure you are aware of this by now, but I am unreliable and not attentive enough.
-I am still but a novice, and so I do not have the power to solve problems easily.
+I am sure you are aware of this by now, but I am not reliable and attentive enough.
+I am still but a novice, and so I do not possess the power to solve problems easily.

-However, you are a friend who I sit next to and learn together with every day in class… The least I could do is to listen to your worries and try to assist you—even if it is not the best of assistance.
+However, you are a friend who I sit next to and learn together with every day in class… A the very least, I could listen to your worries and try to assist you — even if it is not the best of assistance.

-The most upsetting thing for me is for you to hide your pain and suffering with a strong front.
+The most upsetting thing for me is that you hide your pain and suffering with a strong front.

 Was doing things alongside that lecherous man unpleasant enough to bring you to tears?